Jordan396/Giraph-1.2.0-Installation/README.md

 # Giraph 1.2.0 Installation on Google VM
 ## Overview
 With the latest changes, the installation guide on [Giraph's official website](http://giraph.apache.org/) has become outdated.
 For new users who are keen to explore Giraph, simply following the website's guide may result in much frustration due to issues with mismatched dependencies.
-Furthermore, users who are not running on an *Ubuntu* system may find it difficult to get started.
+Furthermore, users who are not running on an *Ubuntu* operating system may find it difficult to get started.

 I have adapted from the [official guide](http://giraph.apache.org/quick_start.html) to create this updated guide.
 In what follows, we shall create a VM instance on *Google Cloud Platform* that will run on an *Ubuntu* OS.
-Even if *Ubuntu* is not your native OS, using a VM instance will help you get along just fine.
+Even if *Ubuntu* is not your native OS, using a VM instance will allow you to get along just fine.
 We will then deploy Giraph on a single-node, pseudo-distributed Hadoop cluster.

 The deployment uses the following software/configuration:

 * Ubuntu Server 18.04 LTS with the following configuration:
   * 4 vCPUs with 15 GB memory
   * 10 GB standard persistent disk
   * Admin account: `root`
   * Hostname: `hdnode01`
   * Internal IP address: `123.123.12.12`
   * External IP address: `34.345.345.345`
 * Apache Hadoop 2.5.1
 * Apache Giraph 1.2.0